wandersick/aerozoom/Readme.txt

-                     [ AeroZoom 3.0 with AeroSnip ]
+                     [ AeroZoom 3.1 with AeroSnip ]

-       The smooth wheel-zoom, keyboard-free presentation/HTPC tool
+     a smooth Mac-zoom, keyboard-free presentation/HTPC assistive tool

-  #  AeroZoom enhances upon the new smooth-zooming Magnifier in Windows
+  #  AeroZoom enhances upon the smooth Magnifier in Windows 7 to magnify
-     7 to simulate a presentation mouse, where zooming in/out and positioning is a breeze without a keyboard.
+     like a Mac does, as well as turning any mouse into an expensive presentation mouse, where wheel-zooming and positioning becomes a breeze without a keyboard.

-  #  Version 3 features AeroSnip (Snipping Tool enhancer), ZoomIt Panel,
+  #  Version 3 features AeroSnip (enhances and streamline Snipping Tool),
-     Elastic Zoom, custom hotkey, Win7 Standard User, Vista, XP support.

-  #  Free for home and commercial use.
-GPL.
-Written with AutoHotkey.
+     Elastic Zoom, ZoomIt Panel, Custom Hotkeys, partial support for Windows 7 Standard User account with UAC, Vista and XP.

-     [ Original Features ]
+     [ The AeroZoom Panel ]

-  #  Bind keyboard controls commonly used in presentations to mouse
+  #  Bind keyboard controls commonly used in presentations to buttons of
-     buttons and 'AeroZoom Panel' buttons.
+     mouse and 'AeroZoom Panel' accessible by clicking [Left]+[Right].

   #  AeroZoom Panel is made of large buttons designed to quickly toggle
      sub-magnifier settings or to add more functionality.
-Upon calling by mouse buttons, it pops up where the cursor is, without the need to locate the Magnifier window minimized in taskbar.
+Upon calling it by mouse, it pops up where the cursor is, without the need of locating the Magnifier window minimized in taskbar.

-     [ About AeroSnip ]
+     [ AeroSnip Screen Clipper - needs Snipping Tool in Vista/7 ]

+  #  Whereas AeroZoom improves Windows Magnifier, AeroSnip enhances
-  #  AeroSnip gives a Mac/Linux screen-capturing experience on Windows:
+     Snipping Tool giving a Mac/Linux screen-capturing experience on Win

-     - AeroSnip Slider on AeroZoom Panel quickly switches between free- form, rectangular, window and full-screen snips.
+     - Switch to AeroSnip Slider on AeroZoom Panel that quickly switches between free-form, rectangular, window and full-screen snips.

      - Each snipping mode (free, rectangular, window, full screen) has their own hotkeys ¡V Win+Alt+F, Win+Alt+R, Win+Alt+W, Win+Alt+S.

-     - After capturing, open the image with an external editor such as Paint, other than Snipping Tool's own editor.
+     - After snipping or pressing Print Screen, open the image with an external editor such as Paint, other than Snipping Tool's editor.

-     - Automatically save captures on disk anywhere we want (desktop by default) as well as clipboard.
-(Thanks to NirCmd)
+     - Automatically save Snipping Tool and Print Screen captures in any location (default: desktop) as well as clipboard.

-     - Simplified procedure of starting a new snip ¡V just use the hotkey or Snip button anytime a new snip is wanted, no more locating an existing Snipping Tool window from taskbar to click ¡¥New¡¦.
+     - Streamlined procedires of starting a new snip--just use hotkeys or Snip button anytime a new snip is wanted, no more locating-an existing-Snipping-Tool-window-from-taskbar to click ¡¥New¡¦.

      - Press and hold Middle button for half a second to start a snip of the type currently selected on the AeroSnip Slider.
 (Button, delay and the action can be customized ¡V see 'Custom Hotkeys'.)

-     - Same enhancements to the [Alt] Print Screen button

-  #  Whereas AeroZoom enhances Windows Magnifier, AeroSnip enhances
-     Snipping Tool.
-They were separate tools before but now combined as one software, hence AeroZoom 3 = AeroZoom 2.0 + AeroSnip 1.0

-     [ v3 Features ]
+     [ ZoomIt Panel - requires Sysinternals ZoomIt, XP/Vista/7 ]

-  #  ZoomIt Panel makes Sysinternals ZoomIt more powerful, easier to Use
+  #  Switching to ZoomIt Panel improves mouse operation of Sysinternals
+     ZoomIt by adding a friendly interface, elastic/wheel-zoom and more

-     - Wheel-zoom support (Yes, wheel-zoom can be achieved partially under XP and Vista now thanks to ZoomIt supporting those systems)
+     - Wheel-zoom support (Wheel-zoom can be achieved partially under XP and Vista now thanks to ZoomIt supporting those systems)

-     - Friendly user interface (ZoomIt Panel) to access functions that normally required keyboard shortcuts
+     - Friendly user interface (ZoomIt Panel) to access functions that normally required keyboard shortcuts, utilizing functions such as the pen-color slider, white/black board.

-     - Expose useful hidden functions and use them fast, such as slider to change pen color, buttons to use white board and black board.

-     - Customizable mouse hotkeys for the main and hidden functions to achieve presentation without a keyboard (See 'Custom Hotkeys')
+     - Customize mouse hotkeys to achieve keyboard-less presentation

-     - Show a complete list of ZoomIt keyboard shortcuts by clicking ¡¥Help¡¦ on ZoomIt Panel.
+     - A handy list of ZoomIt keyboard shortcuts

      - Elastic Zoom, live or still.
-(See next)
+(See following)

-  #  Elastic Zoom  ¡V  hold to zoom in, release to zoom out.
-Fast!
+     [ Elastic Zoom - requires Windows 7 Magnifier or ZoomIt ]

+  #  Automatically zoom in and out by holding and releasing same hotkey

-     - Elastic Zoom allows us to zoom in at something and immediately zoom out just by holding and releasing the same button, simplifying the zoom procedure to one press of hotkey!
+     - Elastic Zoom allows us to zoom in then zoom out just by holding and releasing the same hotkey [Ctrl]+[Caps Lock], simplifying the zoom procedure.
+(Replace with [Shift] for still zoom.)

-     - To zoom in ¡¥elastically¡¦, just hold Ctrl then hit CapsLock once for live zoom, or hold Shift then hit CapsLock once for still zoom (the latter requires Sysinternals ZoomIt).
-And when done, just release the Ctrl/Shift buttons to zoom out.
+     [ More Features from v3 ]

-  #  Custom Hotkeys  ¡V  30+ mouse-utilizing hotkeys and functions
+  #  Custom Hotkeys -- 30+ mouse-utilizing hotkeys and functions

      - Functions: All AZ tools, speak, google, eject, turn off LCD...

      - Location: Tool > Preferences > Custom Hotkeys

-  #  Support for Windows 7 (including Limited accounts), Vista & XP
+  #  Support for Windows 7 limited accounts with UAC, Vista & XP

   #  Configuration import and export (auto-backup on exit)

   #  Access Windows and misc tools from AeroZoom Panel

-  #  Workaround for Windows Media Center (See [Compatibility] below).
+  #  Workaround of Windows Media Center, WizMouse.
+See [Compatibility]

+  #  Now compatible with AeroShake

-     [ v2 Features ]
+     [ Features since v2 ]

   #  Keyboard and mouse Buttons as modifiers, just as Mac/Linux

      - Ctrl, Alt, Win, Shift, Middle, Back, Forward (and Left, Right)

      - Lefthanders don't need to run a separate program anymore.

+   #  Misclick-Preventing Pad avoids sending clicks to apps behind.

+     - Powerpointing while live-zooming with AeroZoom is now possible.

   #  Middle button modifier achieves one-button zoom

      - Press and hold the Middle button down while scrolling the same button to zoom.

-  #  Misclick-Preventing Pad avoids sending clicks to apps behind.

-     - Powerpointing while live-zooming with AeroZoom is now possible.

   #  Zoom Speed Slider adjusts how far to zoom at each scroll